-This project will address gaps and emerging needs that support a holistic approach to violence prevention.
-Specifically, this funding will support priorities identified in the Madison and Dane County Violence Prevention Roadmap and prioritized via the Madison and Dane County Violence Prevention Coalition.
-The issues we are seeing surrounding violence are not new, but have been exacerbated during the pandemic.
-This funding will support the development and acquisition of critical supplies and software for PHMDC's Violence Prevention Unit (VPU), as well as fund contract(s) with community organization(s) to conduct and expand critical violence prevention, intervention, and healing infrastructure.
+CSLFRF funds will be utilized to support the development and acquisition of critical supplies and software for PHMDC's Violence Prevention Unit (VPU), as well as fund contract(s) with community organization(s) to conduct and expand critical violence prevention, intervention, and healing infrastructure.
 This includes but is not limited to organizations that provide crisis response services, mental health/behavioral health services, positive youth development programming, and counseling/follow up for those that have been exposed to violence, in accordance with the Madison and Dane County Roadmap to Reducing Violence.
 In order to fulfill this mission PHMDC will also need to hire a Violence Prevention Grant Program Specialist Project Position with this funding.

-Activities will include: 1) identifying VPU software an infrastructure needs through internal needs assessment; 2) identifying data management tools that would allow for increased tracking and cataloging of violence incident data coupled with qualitative data collected/ informed by the community, 3) developing a request for proposal to distribute funding to community partners conducting violence prevention work, and 4) recruiting and hiring a violence prevention grant program specialist.
+Activities will include:

+- 1) identifying VPU software an infrastructure needs through internal needs assessment; - 2) identifying data management tools that would allow for increased tracking and cataloging of violence incident data coupled with qualitative data collected/ informed by the community, - 3) developing a request for proposal to distribute funding to community partners conducting violence prevention work, and - 4) recruiting and hiring a violence prevention grant program specialist.

-Primarily Serving Disadvantaged Are programs primarily serving disadvantaged communities?Yes Communities Total funds allocated to disadvantaged communities\$1,200,000 Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
-As of July 2022, the contract between PHMDC and the City is being finalized and services have not started; demographics served are to be determined, but the City anticipate all funding to be directed to impacted/ disproportionately impacted individuals and household
+., Primarily Serving Disadvantaged Are programs primarily serving disadvantaged communities?Yes Communities Total funds allocated to disadvantaged communities • \$1,200,000 Project Demographic Distribution What Impacted and/or Disproportionally Impacted population does this project primarily serve?
+As of July 2022, the contract between PHMDC and the City is being finalized and services have not started; demographics served are to be determined, but the City anticipate all funding to be directed to impacted/ disproportionately impacted individuals and household Use of Evidence